jupyterlab/jupyter-collaboration/docs/source/developer/contributing.rst

 If you do not see that your Jupyter Server is not running on dev mode, it's possible that you are running other instances of Jupyter Server.
 You can try the following steps:

-1. Uninstall all instances of the jupyterlab_rtc package.
+1. Uninstall all instances of the jupyterlab_collaboration package.
 These include any installations you made using pip or conda
-2. Run ``python3 -m pip install -e .`` in the jupyterlab_rtc repository to install jupyterlab_rtc from there
+2. Run ``python3 -m pip install -e .`` in the jupyterlab_collaboration repository to install jupyterlab_collaboration from there
 3. Launch with ``python3 -m jupyter_server --port 8989``, and check that the browser is pointing to ``localhost:8989`` (rather than the default 8888).
 You don't necessarily have to launch with port 8989, as long as you use a port that is neither the default nor in use, then it should be fine.